Patrick Peterson: Personal life

-Peterson went by the last name "Johnson" when he signed with LSU but formally changed it to "Peterson" in August 2008.
+Peterson was born Patrick Johnson, the name he held throughout his high school career & enrollment to LSU, before he changed his legal name to Patrick Peterson Jr. in August 2008.
 His parents are Patrick and Shandra Peterson of Fort Lauderdale, Florida.
-He is a relative of NFL players Bryant McFadden, Walter McFadden, Sinorice Moss and Santana Moss (his maternal cousins) and Zack Moss (his second cousin).
+He is related to several fellow NFL players: he is maternal cousins of Bryant McFadden, Walter McFadden, Sinorice Moss and Santana Moss and a second cousin of Zack Moss.

-Peterson's younger brother, Avery Johnson (who also changed his last name to "Peterson"), was a member of the ESPNU 150 Watch List in 2012.
+Peterson's younger brother, Avery, was a member of the ESPNU 150 Watch List in 2012.
+He also legally changed his surname from Johnson to Peterson.